1. Warren Hastings was the first ___________.

 Explanation: He became the first Chief Justice of the Calcutta Supreme Court.

-21. Hastings was accused of misusing his influence over:
+21. Hastings was accused of misusing his influence over___________.

 A) Philip Francis